Subtypes#

 subtype relationship is based on the implementation of a specific interface

-), regardless of the inheritance relationship.
+(defined by a Protocol), regardless of the inheritance relationship.

 In the context of structural subtyping, a nuanced issue arises from the application of the Liskov Substitution Principle (LSP).
 The LSP asserts that objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
 Structural subtyping, however, evaluates type compatibility based on the presence and signature of methods, not on the inherent relationship or semantic compatibility between the types.
 This leads to scenarios where a class might unintentionally become a subtype of another by merely implementing the same method signatures, potentially violating the LSP due to semantic discrepancies.